 Akamai did not enter into any transactions of the type required to be disclosed under Item 404 of Regulation S-K under the Exchange Act.
-Under our written Code of Business Conduct and Ethics, our employees and members of our Board of Directors are prohibited from entering into any business, financial, or other relationship with our existing or potential customers, competitors, or suppliers that might impair, or appear to impair, the exercise of his or her judgment for Akamai.
-Our Code of Business Conduct and Ethics also prohibits situations involving Akamai entering into a business transaction with an executive officer or director, a family member of an executive officer or director, or a business in which such a person has any significant role or interest if such a transaction could give rise to a conflict of interest.
-Our executive officers and directors are obligated under the Code of Business Conduct be expected to give rise to a conflict of interest.
-The Legal Department then makes a determination, with such assistance as it deems appropriate, whether the transaction or relationship is in Akamai's best interests and, if such transaction or relationship is entered into, the conditions under which it may proceed.
+Under our written Code of Ethics, our employees and members of our Board of Directors are prohibited from entering into any business, financial, or other relationship with our existing or potential customers, competitors, or suppliers that might impair, or appear to impair, the exercise of his or her judgment for Akamai.
+Our Code of Ethics also prohibits situations involving Akamai entering into a business transaction with an executive officer or director, a family member of an executive officer or director, or a business in which such a person has any significant role or interest if such a transaction could give rise to a conflict of interest.
+Our executive officers and directors are obligated under the Code of Ethics to disclose to our Legal Department any existing or proposed transaction or relationship that reasonably could be expected to give rise to a conflict of interest.
+Under the procedures reflected in our Code of Ethics and Audit Committee Charter, proposed related party transactions are subject to review to determine if they are in the best interests of the company and, if such transaction is entered into, the conditions under which it may proceed.
+Proposed transactions involving executive officers, other than the General Counsel, are reviewed and subject to approval by the General Counsel after notifying the Audit Committee and the Lead Director.
+Proposed transactions involving the General Counsel or a director are reviewed and subject to approval by disinterested members of the Audit Committee after notifying the Lead Director.

-No person who served as a director or executive officer of Akamai during the year ended December 31, 2014 has a substantial interest, direct or indirect, in any matter to be acted upon at the Annual Meeting.
+No person who served as a director or executive officer of Akamai during the year ended December 31, 2016 has a substantial interest, direct or indirect, in any matter to be acted upon at the Annual Meeting.
 Each executive officer serves at the discretion of our Board of Directors and holds office until his or her successor is elected and qualified or until his or her earlier resignation or removal.
 There are no family relationships among any of our directors or executive officers.

-Part Four
+Part Two

-Executive Compensation Matters - Compensation Discussion and Analysis (CD&A)
+Executive Compensation Matters

+Compensation Discussion and Analysis (CD&A)

 The following discussion and analysis of Akamai's executive compensation objectives, policies and practices is designed to provide an overview of the material elements of our compensation structure.
-This discussion is focused on the following persons who served as Akamai executive officers in 2014:
+This discussion is focused on the following persons who served as Akamai executive officers in 2016:

-Date Appointed Name Title to Current Role Year of Hire F. Thomson Leighton Chief Executive Officer January 2013 1998 James Benson Chief Financial Officer February 2012 2009 Melanie Haratunian EVP & General Counsel January 2013 2003 Robert Hughes President, Worldwide Operations January 2013 1999 Rick McConnell President, Products and Development January 2013 2011
+Date Appointed Name Title to Current Role Year of Hire F. Thomson Leighton Chief Executive Officer January 2013 1998 James Benson Chief Financial Officer February 2012 2009 Robert Blumofe EVP, Platform and GM of Enterprise and Carrier Division April 2016 1999 Rick McConnell President and GM Web Performance Division January 2013 2011 William Wheaton EVP and GM of Media Division July 2015 2000

-We refer to these individuals as our Named Executive Officers, to whom we sometimes refer as NEOs.
+We refer to these individuals as our Named Executive Officers or our NEOs.
 Please refer to the "Summary Compensation Table" and the additional tables that follow for detailed information on compensation paid to our NEOs.